-$$FCP \equiv \bar{k} (1 - S) - b = -b \tag{27}$$
+$$FCP = k(1 - S) - b = -b.$$ (27)

-The main conclusion is therefore that redistributive shocks provide a strong incentive to hold local equity.
-However, in a world with just supply and redistributive shocks, the predicted foreign currency position is realistic (FCP > 0) only for low substitution elasticities, namely for values of φ roughly smaller than unity, such that $\lambda < 1$ holds (as can be see from (26)).
-(For $\lambda > 1$, by contrast, investors are long in local good bonds and short in foreign good bonds, so that a terms of trade depreciation is associated with a wealth transfer from the country to the rest of the world).
-Note that $\lambda < 1$ implies that a positive shock to a country's output-worsens its terms of trade so strongly that the relative value of the country's output, at market prices (qy) drops (see (23)).
-Such a (relative) "immiserizing growth" effect seems implausible, at least among industrialized economies.
+Therefore, the main conclusion is that redistributive shocks provide a strong incentive to hold local equity.
+However, in a world with just supply and redistributive shocks, the predicted foreign currency position is realistic (FCP > 0) only for low substitution elasticities, namely for values of $\phi$ roughly smaller than unity, such that $\lambda < 1$ holds (as can be seen from [26]).
+(For $\lambda > 1$ , by contrast, investors are long in local good bonds and short in foreign good bonds, so that a terms of trade depreciation is associated with a wealth transfer from the country to the rest of the world.)
+Note that $\lambda < 1$ implies that a positive shock to a country's output worsens its terms of trade so strongly that the relative value of the country's output, at market prices (qy) drops (see [23]).
+Such a (relative) immiserizing growth effect seems implausible, at least among industrialized economies.
 We thus conclude that, in the model with just supply and redistributive shocks, FCP > 0 and realistic valuation effects only obtain for implausible parameter configurations.